In R. v. Antic, 2017 SCC 27, the Supreme Court of Canada reiterates “the proper approach” for conducting a bail hearing (para. 6).

 For the purpose of a bail review, defence counsel will be alert to the Court’s direction that “it is an error of law for a justice or a judge to order a more restrictive form of release without justifying the decision to reject the less onerous forms” (para.
 67) (emphasis added).

 (g) “A recognizance with sureties is one of the most onerous forms of release.
-A surety should not be imposed unless all the less onerous forms of release have been considered and rejected as inappropriate. “
+A surety should not be imposed unless all the less onerous forms of release have been considered and rejected as inappropriate." (para.
+67(g))

 (h) “It is not necessary to impose cash bail on accused persons if they or their sureties have reasonably recoverable assets and are able to pledge those assets to the satisfaction of the court to justify their release.
 A recognizance is functionally equivalent to cash bail and has the same coercive effect.
 Thus, under s.
-515(2)(d) or 515(2)(e), cash bail should be relied on only in exceptional circumstances in which release on a recognizance with sureties is unavailable. “
+515(2)(d) or 515(2)(e), cash bail should be relied on only in exceptional circumstances in which release on a recognizance with sureties is unavailable." (para.
+67(h))

 As the Court states at para.
 4:

 The Court notes that the amount of cash bail that the judge ordered in Mr. Antic’s case became his “de facto prison, which is a sign that the amount may have been set too high” (para.
 57).
-After the judge ordered his release with a surety and a cash deposit of $100,000, Mr. Antic remained in custody for over eight months as he struggled to raise the necessary funds to deposit with the court.
+After the judge ordered his release with a surety and a cash deposit of $100,000, Mr. Antic remained in custody for over eight additional months as he struggled to raise the necessary funds to deposit with the court.

 (j) “Terms of release imposed under s.
 515(4) may “only be imposed to the extent that they are necessary” to address concerns related to the statutory criteria for detention and to ensure that the accused can be released.
-They must not be imposed to change an accused person’s behaviour or to punish an accused person. “
+They must not be imposed to change an accused person’s behaviour or to punish an accused person." (para.
+67(j))

-A bail hearing is not a sentencing - it is not about punishment or rehabilitation.
-The necessity of a particular condition of release can only be justified based upon well founded concerns about flight, public safety and/or maintaining confidence in the administration of justice (s.
+A bail hearing is not a sentencing - the focus in not on punishment or rehabilitation.
+The necessity of a particular condition of release can only be justified based upon well-founded concerns about flight, public safety and/or maintaining confidence in the administration of justice (s.
 515(10)).

 Counsel must be alert to whether a proposed condition is unreasonable having regard to the client’s personal circumstances.
 For example, it is unrealistic to impose a strict alcohol prohibition on an accused suffering from a dependence on alcohol.
 Depending on the circumstances of the case, the risk to public safety may be addressed by a more tailored approach such as a condition prohibiting the consumption of alcohol outside a private residence.